 Although we noted the game felt “rough” in our initial hands-on earlier this year, the game seems to have resonated with fans.
 At the time of this writing, Attack on Titan VR: Unbreakable has garnered a solid [4.5/5] user rating on the Horizon Store.

-If you purchased the Early Access version, you’ll see Part 2 as a free download.
+If you purchased the Early Access version, you’ll need to purchase Part 2 to play, as it is a paid DLC to Part 1.
 If you’re just jumping in the first time, you can buy Part 1 separately for $8, Part 2 for $12 (Part 1 required), or the Part 1 and Part 2 bundle for $20.
 The game supports Quest 2, Quest 3/S, and Quest Pro.

 Newsletter graphic